SixArm/sixarm_ruby_google_maps_api/README.md

 ### Gem

-Run this command in your shell or terminal:
+To install this gem in your shell or terminal:

     gem install sixarm_ruby_google_maps_api

+### Gemfile

-Or add this to your Gemfile:
+To add this gem to your Gemfile:

     gem 'sixarm_ruby_google_maps_api'

 ### Require

-To require this gem in your code:
+To require the gem in your code:

     require 'sixarm_ruby_google_maps_api'